In-State and Out-of-State Tuition Classification

 - Others (see Residency Exceptions for Domicile webpage)

-Requirements, including spouse and child eligibility, are detailed on the Residency Exceptions for Domicile webpage.
+Requirements, including spouse and child eligibility, and a list of qualifying tribes are detailed on the Residency Exceptions for Domicile webpage.